-The following resources provide property owners with assistance during the COVID-19 crisis:
+The following resources provide property owners and those with student loans information and assistance during the COVID-19 crisis:

 County Record Office Closures: Real-time database of offices that are closing or reducing operations as a result of the coronavirus.